 Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

-When Coralie Bijasson recently released the Erell t-shirt and the Sanaz culotte skirt, the girls kept asking me: "So are you going to order them, huh?"...
+When Coralie Bijasson recently released the Erell t-shirt and the Sanaz culotte skirt, the girls kept asking me: "Are you going to order them, right?"...
 "Yes, I’m going to order them, hold your horses" 😂

-In short, you got it, the whole team fell for the Sanaz culotte skirt which reminds me of the Japanese Hakama pants, for Céline it's more the culotte skirts from her childhood, and Marie the comfort of wide pants dear to her heart!
+In short, you’ve got it—the whole team fell for the Sanaz culotte skirt, which reminds me of the Japanese Hakama pants, for Céline it’s more like the culotte skirts from her childhood, and for Marie, the comfort of wide pants dear to her heart!

 There is a very emotional side to this piece that will become a key item in our wardrobes!